Empire Exhibition, Scotland: Legacy buildings

 The only major surviving original structure on the site is the Palace of Arts, designed by Launcelot H Ross, and now used for sporting and health activities.
 The Palace of Engineering was dismantled in 1940, transported to Scottish Aviation at Prestwick and re-erected, dramatically increasing the company's factory floor space.
 The building is still used by the aviation industry today and is a distinctive feature at Prestwick Airport.
 The former South Africa pavilion with its distinctive curvilinear Dutch Baroque gables also survives.
 Built as a temporary structure, the building was later moved to Ardeer in Ayrshire to become a staff canteen within ICI Ardeer.
 The Empire News Theatre, which showed films and newsreels, with a small stage for live performance, was re-erected in Lochgilphead in 1939 as a cinema.
 In 1991 it became a travel lodge.
 The highland Clachan was shipped to San Francisco.
 Billy Butlin bought the Concert Hall and some of the fountains.
 The city Information Bureau for the exhibition, and tourism, continued at Argyle Street/St Enoch Square, Glasgow for many decades.

-In December 2007, Digital Design Studio at Glasgow School of Art created a 3D graphic reconstruction of the 1938 exhibition, sourced from contemporary photographs, film footage, sketches and drawings from the archive of the Mitchell Library, amongst other sources.
-In 2010, the Digital Design Studio was awarded a further research grant to enhance the 3D model for public engagement.
-The Glasgow School of Art's YouTube channel contains several videos of the 3D model.

 Bellahouston Park, with its parklands and gardens, continues in popularity with its entrances from Paisley Road West, Dumbreck Road and Mosspark Boulevard.
 The Palace of Arts, Bellahouston Sports Centre, and the dry ski and snowboard slopes are established fitness and recreation centers.
 The acclaimed House for an Art Lover, built in the 1990s to the 1901 designs of Charles Rennie Mackintosh is a major attraction and function venue, adjoined to the flower gardens, sculpture park and art studios.
 Nearby on the park nurseries is the modern Prince & Princess of Wales Hospice, opened in 2018.

 The Beresford Hotel opened in 1938 to provide accommodation for those attending the Empire Exhibition.
 It was often described as Glasgow's first skyscraper, being the tallest building erected in Glasgow between the two world wars, at 10 stories high.
 The building now consists of 112 private residences but remains one of the city's most notable examples of Art Deco/Streamline Moderne architecture. and is protected as a category B listed building.